 1. Lemon Queen

 The Lemon Queen is fast-growing sunflower that has lovely lemon-yellow petals.
 It produces many small to medium size blooms that bees, birds, and butterflies love.
 Reaching a height of 7½ feet, these flowers are tall.
-Lemon Queens are easy to grow and tolerate dry conditions.
+Lemon Queen sunflowers are easy to grow and tolerate dry conditions.

 2. Mammoth Grey Stripe

 Mammoth Grey Stripes can grow to a lofty 12 feet, so make sure there’s plenty of room for them to reach their potential.
 They also have massive flowers that stand out like a beacon for honey bees.
 You can grow them as an edible hedge that feeds the local bees, birds, and other random pollinators.

 The Vanilla Ice sunflower is a small variety that takes up less space in the garden.
 Reaching a height of 4 feet, they flower for a long time and are prolific.
 The Vanilla Ice species has relatively small, creamy white flowers and requires plenty of water.

 Black Russians will dwarf other flowers in the garden, reaching an impressive 12-15 feet in height.
 The flowers have an 8″ diameter, providing a feast of pollen for bees and a wealth of seeds for wild birds or yourself.